Originally published in September 2020, this blog has been expanded and updated with new resources and information by Team JRNI.

-Today’s coaches are building profitable businesses entirely online, and you can too.
+Today’s life coaches are building profitable businesses entirely online, and you can too.
 It requires presence, a willingness to be visible, and consistent effort.
-One of the most common mistakes we see new coaches make is to set themselves up across every conceivable social media platform.
+One of the most common mistakes we see new coaches make is to set themselves up across all conceivable social media platforms.
+Be forewarned!
 In an effort to build an audience, you can easily end up spreading yourself too thin.

 Think carefully about what you can maintain over the long haul.
-If that’s just one platform, perfect!
-Commit to doing that one thing exceptionally well, and you’re likely to see better results than someone who single-handedly attempts to maintain an active YouTube channel, blog, Facebook page, Instagram account, and weekly podcast.
+If that’s just one platform, perfect.
+Commit to doing that one thing exceptionally well, and you’re likely to see better results than someone who single-handedly attempts to maintain an active YouTube channel, blog posts, Facebook page, Instagram account, and weekly podcast.

 Consider this: as you develop an Instagram or Facebook following… who actually owns your audience?
 Do you have any direct contact information for the people who like and follow your work?
 If Facebook were to suddenly close down, would your followers know how to find you?
 Would you have the ability to contact them?